MSLNZ/msl-loadlib/docs/install.rst

   * Py4J_
   * comtypes_

-You can install MSL-LoadLib and `Python for .NET`_ using,
+You can install msl-loadlib and `Python for .NET`_ using,

 .. code-block:: console

    pip install msl-loadlib[clr]

-MSL-LoadLib and Py4J_,
+msl-loadlib and Py4J_,

 .. code-block:: console

    pip install msl-loadlib[java]

-MSL-LoadLib and comtypes_,
+msl-loadlib and comtypes_,

 .. code-block:: console

    pip install msl-loadlib[com]

-or MSL-LoadLib and all optional dependencies
+or msl-loadlib and all optional dependencies

 .. code-block:: console